dwoo-work/LinearRegressionAnalysis/README.md

 pvalue=0.0774262.
 As P>0.05, it is reasonable to accept that the quantity ordered is normally distributed.

 Line 22-26:
-<p>Identify the relationship between the quantity ordered, and the unit price for motorcycles data.</p>
+Identify the relationship between the quantity ordered, and the unit price for motorcycles data.
 ```python
 x = motorcycles[['PRICEEACH']]
 y = motorcycles[['QUANTITYORDERED']]